-UPPER MOKELUMNE RIVER WATERSHED AUTHORITY MANAGEMENT'S DISCUSSION & ANALYSIS SEPTEMBER 30, 2020 AND 2019
+UPPER MOKELUMNE RIVER WATERSHED AUTHORITY MANAGEMENT'S DISCUSSION & ANALYSIS SEPTEMBER 30, 2021 AND 2020

-This section presents management's analysis of the Upper Mokelumne River Watershed Authority financial condition and activities as of and for the year ended September 30, 2020.
+This section presents management's analysis of the Upper Mokelumne River Watershed Authority's financial condition and activities as of and for the years ended September 30, 2021 and 2020.
 Management's Discussion and Analysis (MD&A) is intended to serve as an introduction to the Authority's basic financial statements.
-The MD&A represents management's examination and analysis of the System's financial condition and performance.
+The MD&A represents management's examination and analysis of the Authority's financial condition and performance.